dvidelabs/flatcc/README.md

 (There is also the simpler `samples/monster/monster.fbs` but then you won't get included schema files).

-Namespaces can be long so we use a macro to manage this.
+Namespaces can be long so we optionally use a macro to manage this.

     #include "monster_test_reader.h"